sehmaschine/django-grappelli/docs/customization.rst

 .. versionadded:: 2.4

 Grappelli comes with 2 different change–list filters.
-The standard filters are drop–downs, the alternative filters are list of options (similar to djangos admin interface).
+The standard filters are selects, the alternative filters are list of options (similar to djangos admin interface).
 To use the alternative filters, you need to add ``change_list_filter_template`` to your ModelAdmin definition:

 .. code-block:: python